pip-services/pip-services-docs/content/en/python/rpc/services/commandable_swagger_document.md

 linkTitle: "CommandableSwaggerDocument"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-rpc-python"
 description: >
-    Class used to generate Swagger code that describes created REST API methods and their parameters.
+    Class used to generate Swagger description language that represents the created REST API methods and their parameters.
 ---

 ### Description

-The CommandableSwaggerDocument class allows you to generate Swagger code that describes created REST API methods and their parameters.
+The CommandableSwaggerDocument class allows you to generate Swagger description language that represents the created REST API methods and their parameters.

 ### Constructors
 Creates a new instance of the service.